elear/architecture/draft-ietf-rats-architecture.md

 reordered by an attacker.

-An attacker could be either external or belong to the distribution group, for example if one of the Attester entities have been compromised.
+An attacker could be either external or belong to the distribution group, for example, if one of the Attester entities have been compromised.

 An attacker who is able to tamper with handles can potentially lock all the participants in a certain epoch of choice for ever, effectively freezing time.